Getting Natural Reviews for your New Products on Amazon Just got a Little Easier

 If you’re just launching products, you can enroll them too, and you won’t be charged until the first review posts.

 If you want to add all your products that meet the criteria, go for it!

 However, you might want to consider a few things.
 There seems to be little risk with the program, but no program, especially no new program is without risks.

 Things to Consider when Adding a Product to Amazon’s Review Program

 Customer Perception could be Affected

 Other shoppers might not take the time to think about how well-thought-out the program really is and just think that these were paid reviews.
 Shoppers could avoid purchasing, or be more incentivized to leave negative reviews with a bad experience if they think the reviews have stacked in favor of the seller.

-The Program may need time to be Perfected
+The Program may need Time to be Effective

 The Upside of Entering the Program Soon

 There is an upside to moving quickly though, customers could be very pleasantly surprised to get the email with the request to write a review.
 If lots of sellers jump on the bandwagon, the program could become oversaturated, and Amazon could scale back